-You can quickly and easily submit your health, drug, dental, health spending account and personal wellness account claims (as applicable) through our secure plan member website.
+You can quickly and easily submit your health, drug and dental (as applicable) through our secure plan member website.
 Simply take or scan a digital image of your paid-in-full receipts and submit it through the applicable link on our plan member website.